Rdeepthiacharya/Cloud_Tailor/README.md

-# Project Title
+# Project Description

-The website allows users to browse and purchase women's clothing items, as well as customize products.
-Users can create an account, change password, add items to their cart, and securely checkout and also give order for customized products.
+This website allows users to browse and purchase women's clothing items and customize products.
+Users can create an account, reset their password, add items to their cart, securely check out, and place orders for customized products.

-It also have a email feature so once the order is placed the customers will get mail regarding name of products its price and so no.
+Additionally, the application features an email notification system that sends customers a confirmation email upon order placement, including product names, prices, and other relevant details.

-The backend of the application manages user accounts, product inventory, and order processing.
-It uses Java servlets and JSP pages to handle user requests, interact with the database, and generate dynamic web content.
-The MySQL database stores information such as user profiles, product details, and order history.
+The backend efficiently manages user accounts, product inventory, and order processing.
+It leverages Java Servlets and JSP to handle user requests, interact with the MySQL database, and dynamically generate web content.

-Overall, this web application provides a seamless shopping experience for women looking to purchase clothing and personalized items online.
+Overall, this web application delivers a seamless shopping experience for women looking to buy clothing and customize their purchases online.

 ## Getting Started

 To get started with this project, you will need to have the following installed on your system:
 - Java JDK
-- Eclipse
+- Eclipse (or any other application of your choice)
 - Apache Tomcat
 - SQLyog
+- create an SMTP server for Gmail

-Once you have these installed, you can clone the repository and run the application on your local machine.
+Once installed, you can clone the repository and run the application on your local machine.

 ## Prerequisites

-Before running the application, you will need to create a MySQL database and configure the connection details in the application.properties file.
+Before running the application, you must create a MySQL database and configure the connection details in the application.properties file.
 You can find this file in the src/main/resources directory.

 ## Running the Application

 To run the application, follow these steps:
 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
-3. Build the project using Maven.
-4. Deploy the WAR file to Apache Tomcat.
+3. Configure Apache Tomcat in your IDE and set the project as a web application.
-5. Start Apache Tomcat.
+4. Start Apache Tomcat and deploy the project.
-6. Open a web browser and navigate to http://localhost:<port>/ to access the application.
+5. Open a web browser and go to http://localhost:8080/ to access the application.

 ## Features

 The application offers the following features:
 - User-friendly interface
 - Easy navigation
-- Secure login and registration system
+- A secure login and registration system
 - CRUD operations on data
-- Responsive design
+- A responsive design

 ## Built With